estuary/flow/site/docs/reference/Connectors/capture-connectors/hubspot.md

 It is available for use in the Flow web application.
 For local development or open-source workflows, [`ghcr.io/estuary/source-hubspot:dev`](https://ghcr.io/estuary/source-hubspot:dev) provides the latest version of the connector as a Docker image.
 You can also follow the link in your browser to see past image versions.

-This connector is based on an open-source connector from a third party, with modifications for performance in the Flow system.

 ## Supported data resources

 By default, each resource associated with your Hubspot account is mapped to a Flow collection through a separate binding.